insthync/awesome-unreal/README.md

 * [ue4-canvas-gui](https://github.com/MaddyOff/ue4-canvas-gui) - It's a simple Canvas GUI for Unreal Engine 4 with mouse operation
 * [FairyGUI-unreal](https://github.com/fairygui/FairyGUI-unreal) - A flexible UI framework for Unreal Engine
 * [MDFastBinding](https://github.com/DoubleDeez/MDFastBinding) - A versatile and performant alternative to property bindings for designer-friendly workflows in UE5.1+
+* [Settings Widget Constructor](https://github.com/JanSeliv/SettingsWidgetConstructor) - A plugin that automatically generates a UI for your game settings.
+* [Custom Shape Button](https://github.com/JanSeliv/CustomShapeButton) - A plugin that allows the creation of buttons of any shape or form.

 ## Utilities
 * [ZipUtility Plugin](https://github.com/getnamo/ZipUtility-ue4) - Event driven 7zip utility plugin for Unreal Engine 4